 Supporting our clients’ needs is a cornerstone of our business

-Whilst we might regard email as evil and use lots of funky technology and a agile-delivery methodology, we do understand that most folks still communicate using good old fashioned email.
+Whilst we might regard email as evil and use lots of funky technology and a agile-delivery methodology, we understand that most folks still communicate using good old fashioned email.

 Our support team is tethered, 24×7 – this is via a number of different applications, all of which are hosted in the cloud to enable location independent working.
 Want to get the best from us?

-We closely monitor performance of support and have sophisticated reporting and alerting to ensure support request are dealt with promptly.
-In the first example you can see a breakdown of a team member’s ticket list, showing how many tickets in the queue, how many dealt with in the last working period and how many are pending a client response.
+We closely monitor the performance of support and have sophisticated reporting and alerting to ensure support request are dealt with promptly.
+In the first example, you can see a breakdown of a team member’s ticket list, showing how many tickets in the queue, how many dealt with in the last working period and how many are pending a client response.